-The application of the amendments in the current year had no impact on the consolidated financial statements.
+The application of the Committee's agenda decision has had no material impact on the Group's financial positions and performance.

 2. APPLICATION OF AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (Continued)

 New and amendments to HKFRSs in issue but not yet effective